“WHERE THE FUCK IS MY TYPHOON SHELTER?”

 What the hell’s going on?
 Is… is there a forest fire nearby?
 Nope, I don’t think so!
 Has a meteor hit China and created tidal waves of dust clouds that’s taking forever to settle?
 Nope, nope but I wish!
 But then what the hell in this apocalyptic country is going on that I can’t see beyond five buildings for the past

 five six consecutive days?!
-I mean seriously, I could duct-type myself naked to the window and I doubt my neighbours would have enough visibility to notice!
+I mean seriously, I could duct tape myself naked to the window and I doubt my neighbours would have enough visibility to notice!
 I could hang a freakin’ brisket outside my apartment and it’d be smoked up like hickory and death!
 I’d laugh at these photos if I hadn’t realized I live here, too…

 Aaaarrrggghhh it’s too depressing to even… no, no I’m too pissed to even chat which is a shame because this dish deserves my every last bit of dying enthusiasm to gush over, but now I only see anguish and mockery in everything.
 So before I can soil the fun and scream “fuck shrimp!” uncontrollably, let me quickly do this justice, because you really really need this on your table.